postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 ### Pulling changes

 Pulling brings changes from the remote (origin) branch into your active branch.

-> If you configured a remote repository but haven't configured a local repository, you must [push your changes](#pushing-and-pulling-changes) before you can pull from the remote branch.

 To pull changes from the remote branch: